jncraton/twitch-powered-up/readme.md

 Installation
 ------------

 We assume you are using a Raspberry Pi 4 running the latest [Raspberry Pi OS](https://www.raspberrypi.org/software/).
-The following command is the simplest way to get started:
+The following is the simplest way to get started:

 ```
 curl https://raw.githubusercontent.com/jncraton/twitch-powered-up/master/install | bash -
+source ~/.profile
 ```

 <details>